sieve-project/sieve/docs/port.md

 ```
 python3 sieve.py -p your_operator -t your_test_suite_name -s learn -m learn-twice
 ```
-Sieve will learn the promising fault injection points for atomicity-violations, observability-gaps and time-traveling testing, and encode them into yaml files stored in `log/your_operator/your_test_suite_name/learn/learn-once/{atomicity-violation, observability-gaps, time-travel}`.
+Sieve will learn the promising fault injection points for intermediate-states, unobserved-states and stale-stateing testing, and encode them into yaml files stored in `log/your_operator/your_test_suite_name/learn/learn-once/{intermediate-state, unobserved-states, stale-state}`.
-If you want to test all the atomicity-violation injection points, just run:
+If you want to test all the intermediate-state injection points, just run:
 ```
 python3 sieve.py -p your_operator -t your_test_suite_name -s test -m atom-vio -b
 ```